WanderingMonk8/android_audio_streamer/README.txt

 PC:

-* Windows, Linux, or macOS
+* Windows only
-* libopus, PortAudio (with ASIO support if using Windows)
+* libopus, PortAudio (with ASIO support for low-latency playback)
 * Python 3 or C++ compiler (depending on receiver version)

 Installation: